afrozenpeach/CSharp_MARC/README.md

 ## Changelog:

+### 2022-02-01 Changes:

+* Added a new public member to the FileMARC class to force UTF8 on records that don't have the correct encoding flag in the leader
+* Updated copyrights
+* Updated .NET Framework and Nuget packages

 ### 2018-07-06 Changes:

 * Fixed issue where a user could attempt to add tags and subfields before a record has been added